BLeinweber/WL-jekyll-publish/README.md

 Creating a script to publish jekyll site to GitHub

 2018/08/08 -- The plan
 - First, I'm going to create a batch file that copies the files in the site directory, and pastes them into a local clone of the repository used to host the site.
+(Completed - publish.bat)

 - In the future, I want to create a script that:
   1. Starts *Start Command Prompt with Ruby*, grabs path parameters from user